Understanding plumbing drains: An uncomplicated explanation

 FAQ

-Clogs can result from a buildup of hair, food particles, soap scum or other particles.
+Clogs can result from hair build-up, food particles, soap scum, or other debris.

-What is the best frequency to wash my drains from my plumbing?
+What is the best frequency to scrub my drains from my plumbing?

-How can I tell whether my drain in my plumbing is leaking?
+How can I tell whether my drain in my plumbing is leaky?

-Signs of a leaky drain can be seen in mold growth, water damage and foul odors.
+Signs of a leaky drain include water damage, mold growth, and smells that are foul.

 Tags: Drains, Plumbing, Tools Categories: Plumber